sprnva/migration/README.md

 Migration is your database version control when collaborating with teams or for yourself.
 This will help you or your team to get the latest database update as possible.
 With a user interface, migration is easy to use.
 You can include this to any projects and start versioning your database development.

 ### CONFIGURATION
+- copy and paste config.example then rename it as config.php
 - update the config.php and set the connection to your database
 - point your mysql_path to your mysql/bin folder